Diagnosing chaos with projected ensembles of process tensors: Framework

 A classical stochastic process is the joint multi-time probability distribution for a random variable.
 Its quantum generalization is a process tensor~\cite{OperationalQDynamics, milz_quantum_2021}: a multi-time density matrix.
 Process tensors enable the formulation of rigorous definitions of Markovianity \cite{processtensor, processtensor2, milz_completely_2019, taranto2019memory, Taranto2019FiniteMarkov, Markovorder1, White2020, White2021, PRXQuantum.3.020344, Zambon_2024} and have been used to develop efficient algorithms for simulating the dynamics of quantum systems \cite{jorgensen_exploiting_2019, PhysRevA.102.052206, PRXQuantum.4.020310, Cygorek_2022, dowling_trees}.
 Previous works have also used process tensors to understand quantum chaos \cite{zonnios_signatures_2022, dowling_operational_2023} and equilibration \cite{Dowling2023relaxationof,finitetime, FigueroaRomero_Modi_Pollock_2019, FigueroaRomero_Pollock_Modi_2021}.
 In this section, we follow Ref.~\cite{dowling_operational_2023} to define the pure state process tensor which is a pure, multi-time quantum state.
 Entanglement properties of this state define the quantum dynamical entropy (QDE)~\cite{Alicki1994-dc} and spatiotemporal entanglement (STE)~\cite{dowling_operational_2023}.
 We then introduce the projected process ensemble which promotes these quantities to random variables.
 In other words, we show exactly how these seemingly unrelated ideas stem from the same fundamental description of the spatiotemporal process.

 Consider an initial pure state of the system and environment $|\psi_{R}\rangle \in \mathcal{H}_{SE} \equiv \mathcal{H}_R$ and dynamics described by a unitary operator $U$.
 We have denoted the total system and environment Hilbert space as $\mathcal{H}_R$ which will be referred to as the remainder space.
 This space has dimension $d_R = d_Sd_E$, where $d_S$ and $d_E$ are the Hilbert space dimension of system and environment, respectively.
-The interventions are given by Kraus operators $A_{x}$ which are an instrument decomposition of a completely positive, trace-preserving (CPTP) map such that such that $\sum^r_{x = 1} A_x^{\dagger} A_x = \id_{R}$.
+The interventions are given by Kraus operators $A_{x}$ which are an instrument decomposition of a completely positive, trace-preserving (CPTP) map such that $\sum^r_{x = 1} A_x^{\dagger} A_x = \id_{R}$.
 We assume that these Kraus operators are local on the system Hilbert space, such that $A_{x} = A^{(S)}_{x}\otimes \id^{(E)}$.
 The operator $A_x$ allows us to compute both the probability of measuring outcome $x$ as well as the output state upon obtaining that measurement outcome.
-We impose an additional condition that the operators are orthogonal with respect to the Hilbert-Schmidt inner product, $\tr(A^{\dagger}_{x} A_{y}) = \delta_{xy}$.
+We impose an additional condition that the operators are orthogonal with respect to the Hilbert-Schmidt inner product, $\tr(A^{\dagger}_{x} A_{y}) = \delta_{xy}$, and span the full space of local operators on $S$ such that they are informationally complete.

 Using these operators, the (unnormalized) output state of a quantum stochastic process from the action of a sequence of interventions $A_{x_{1}}, ..., A_{x_{n_B}}$ at times $\vec{t} = \{t_1, t_2 ..., t_{n_B}\}$ is given by